The Australian Energy Market: Regulation & Deregulation

 Below we cover these organisations in more details

 COAG Energy Council

 The Council of Australian Governments (COAG) is the intergovernmental forum in Australia, which governs matters of national importance.
-Within the COAG, the Energy Council works together to promote a national energy agenda throughout Australia.

 - The promotion of efficiency and productivity through the development of new technologies

 - Ensuring the security of energy within Australia, including developing national emergency response policy, assessing long term market volatility, and promoting an energy market that is resilient to outside factors

 - The cooperation between national, state, and territory governments in order to improve the overall energy market through training, research, education, and community engagement